Table of Contents [Show]

 The site is relatively stable, so development has slowed but it is still ongoing.
 Updates are pushed to the site quickly when written, but you can also view the develpment branch of the site by specifying the 'dev' subdomain.
 Some things I'm thinking about adding are:

 - More debugging code!
 Included the output in a block at the bottom or top rather than in-line

 - Duplicate "items=*" for list pages.
 Currently this only works for articles (but I don't have enough to hit the page limit yet anyways).

 - Code to interpret a "lang=" argument.
-I plan to translate some articles to French as I'm currently working to improve that skill.
-However my French is still too bad to confidently add that.
+I'm currently working to improve my French and translating the site might help build that skill.
+My French is still too bad to confidently add that.
 I also gave a decent effort to learning Esperanto and might translate things to that if I get really bored.
 This would require a separate "meta.php" and "content.php" file but other than that it would not be terribly difficult to select which file to load, fallback to English if necessary and suggest alternate languages on pages that provide it.

 - For "offset=" greater than the number of elements in the array, correct to the total number minus the item count (or 0).